Skip to content

 amount_with_format bool

-If the amount is formatted or not.
+If the amount is formatted.
 Defaults to False.

 False